Alia5/SISR/docs/misq/troubleshooting.md

 **Do note that this may increase CPU/GPU usage** and can potentially negatively affect gaming performance on lower end systems

+### My controller doesn't work properly when SISR is running and I launch a game from Steam

+SISR is meant as supporting-tools for games/applications **outside of Steam** that do not support Steam Input properly.

+Just disable/exit SISR before running your regular (working with Steam Input) games...

+Steam game launch detection is **not yet implemented**.

 ## 🪟 UI / Window issues

 ### I can't see the UI / The UI doesn't show up